MeveraStudios/Documentation/docs/Imperat/command-api/Annotations Command API.md

 - `@Switch`

 :::note
-Every parameter-level annotation is optional NOT required.
+Every parameter-level annotation is NOT required.

 :::